HugoFara/pylinkage/docs/source/tutorials/synthesis.rst

        Pose(3.0, 0.6, 0.6),
    ]

+   # With four poses the circle points reduce to Burmester's curve, with
-   # motion_generation handles this internally
+   # five to at most four Burmester points; motion_generation handles both.
    result = motion_generation(poses)

-   if result:
+   if result.solutions:
-       print(f"Found {len(result)} approximate solutions")
+       print(f"Found {len(result.solutions)} solutions")
-       # Solutions may not pass exactly through all poses
+   else:
+       print("No solution; five poses in particular are often unreachable") for warning in result.warnings:
+           print(f"  {warning}")

 Working with Synthesis Results
 ------------------------------